oolio-group/devsecops-challenges/README.md

 Each build cost money.
 Please help us review and optimize the dockerfile to build an image with as effective as possible.

+#### Bonus point

+- There is an reliability issue with this app.
+Please spot it if you found

 ### 02: Design and deploy infra

 Please help us define terraform script (using public modules are allow) to deploy AWS infra to host: